tiernano/HubicTesting/README.md

 testing of hubic. code based on https://github.com/Vachounet/SwiftLib_Hubic

 #whats it do?
 [HuibC][1] is a storage system which gives you 25Gb storage for free and 10Tb for a fiver a month.
-I wanted to upload and download files using C#, and found a library, https://github.com/oderwat/hubic2swiftgate, to use it.
+I wanted to upload and download files using C#, and found a library, https://github.com/Vachounet/SwiftLib_Hubic, to use it.
 But i needed to do some tweaking.
 Here are the tweaks.
+The library uses [Hubic2SwiftGate][2] to do the main auth stuff.
 The Exe, when built, takes 2 parameters:

 * container you want to upload to